 When I first began my career, I willingly volunteered to get up at 4 am to catch the CNN bureau chief and share a story about fried chicken.

-I think that's normal…and very, very important.
+I think that's normal.
+Fried chicken is very, very important.
 So are really good stories.

 I got an early break in national TV, developing a field piece for the holidays with a head-to-toe Chanel-obsessed CBS This Morning producer.